Advertisements

 Smith started a solo career when The Dingoes broke up in the late 1970s.
 His debut solo album, “Broderick Smith’s Big Combo,” was released in 1981.
 The successful track “Faded Roses” was included on the album, which was favorably acclaimed.

-Smith later issued a number of further solo albums, such as “Suitcase,” “Deep Water,” and “Unknown Country.”
+Smith later issued several further solo albums, such as “Suitcase,” “Deep Water,” and “Unknown Country.”

 Smith’s writing credits include “Man Out of Time,” a biography of his life and career, and “Orphans and Outcasts,” a collection of short stories, in addition to his work as a musician.